Future Media

-Google is beset by problems, so it's heading down the mine for more ads
+Google's beset by problems, so it's mining for more ads

 Google is under antitrust attack and losing ground on rivals, but investors are demanding returns.
 Pichai faces an advertising Hail Mary...